MicrosoftDocs/azure-devops-docs/docs/report/dashboards/configure-sprint-burndown.md

    1. The **Burndown on** field to use to calculate burndown, either a Count of Work Items or a sum of a field, such as Story Points, Effort, or Size.

    1. Check or uncheck **Show non-working days**.
 Non-working days appear as gray bars in the background when enabled.
 Default non-working days are set for a team and for a team's sprint through the capacity page.
-See [Set working days](../../organizations/settings/set-working-days.md) and [Set sprint capacity](../../boards/sprints/set-capacity.md).
+For more information, see [Set sprint capacity](../../boards/sprints/set-capacity.md).

       Select **Reset** to reset the controls to the default options.
 By default, the dates are set to the selected sprint.
 Changes to the start and end dates don't change any sprint date definitions.